ksuraj93/Bayesian-Analysis-Reallocation-of-credibility/README.md

 ![alt text](https://github.com/ksuraj93/Bayesian-Statistics-using-R/blob/master/2.jpg "Logo Title Text 1")

-we will look at how bayesian analysis is applied to a situation and the cause of the probelem is identified in this project.
+This [project](https://github.com/ksuraj93/Bayesian-Statistics-using-R/blob/master/bayersian_stats.pdf) will look at how bayesian analysis is applied to a situation and the cause of the probelem is identified.

+Essential files:
+1. [Rroject Report](https://github.com/ksuraj93/Bayesian-Statistics-using-R/blob/master/bayersian_stats.pdf) - Contains the case study.